- You are here:

 Habitat

-Anthropogenic (man-made or disturbed habitats), cliffs, balds, or ledges, talus and rocky slopes, woodlands
+Anthropogenic (human-disturbed or -maintained habitats), cliffs, balds, or ledges, talus and rocky slopes, woodlands

 New England distribution